- Distance: 450ish km through a slight scenic route (orange line above)

-Despite yesterday's impromptu escapade to hell and back, I somehow woke up with a clear and optimistic mind and had a lot of energy to start the day.
+Despite yesterday's impromptu escapade to hell and back, I somehow woke up with a clear and optimistic mind with a lot of energy to start the day.
 After enjoying breakfast with a hostel roommate at a local cafe, I set off on a coastal ride westbound.

+The roads were alive.
 I started to get hungry so I pushed to the somewhat central town of Nannup, hoping something might be open there.
-When I rode into what I thought would be like any other sleepy town, I realized 500m in that I was wrong.
+When I rode into what I thought was just another sleepy town, I realized 500m in that I was wrong.
 There was a full on music festival happening there and every parking spot had competition.
-There was also a small market selling handmade goods, supervised by elderly stallholders patiently waiting to pique the interest of passersby.
+There was also a small market selling handmade goods, supervised by lively stallholders patiently waiting to pique the interest of passersby.

 I enjoyed a smooth ride into Margaret River and quickly found the hostel, complete with some very sunburned teens drinking boxed wine and playing cards on the porch.
 I then realized I'm too old for this shit and promptly upgraded to a private room.
 Best $40 ever spent.
 A group of septuagenarians next door were chatting about how they are thankful this hostel has an adult dorm.